posidron/azure-starter-pack/README.md

 ## Setup Azure Function Tools on ARM64

 `Rossetta` emulates to AMD64.
-`arch64` runs the universal binary - if it has been installed.
+`arch64` runs either the universal binary or an ARM64 binary in an AMD64 context.

 ```shell
 echo Rosetta is $(arch -x86_64 /usr/bin/true || echo not) installed